 Determine if a particular module is supported.

-public static boolean supports(RTSJModule module)
+Available since RTSJ 2.0 public static boolean supports(RTSJModule module)

-module of interest.
+Parameters module of interest.

 true when module is supported; otherwise false. '''

 This specification accommodates the variation in underlying systems in a number of ways.
 The RealtimeSystem class functions in similar capacity to java.lang.System.
 Similarly, the RealtimeSecurity class functions similarly to java.lang.SecurityManager.
 The concept of optionally required classes provides additional flexibility.
 Such classes provide a commonality that can be relied upon by program logic that intends to execute on implementations that supports a given function, such as POSIXSignal and POSIXRealtimeSignal encapsulate common functionality for POSIX compliant systems.